The language that added 3 new letters in 2009

 The peak of the Portuguese Empire during the 15th and 16th centuries was a great time for the Portuguese Language.
 Not only did explorers and historians become interested in the language during this period, but kings and officials of other countries and regions also started learning the Portuguese Language to maintain strong trade relationships with the Portuguese.

 A reformed Portuguese orthography, in which words were spelled more in accordance with their pronunciation, was adopted in Portugal in 1916.
 A slightly modified form was adopted in Brazil in 1943 and revised in 1970.

 Interested in getting your texts and content translated to Portuguese?
 Or are you a Português-speaking organisation that would like to appeal to a more diverse global audience by translating your materials to a foreign language?

-At Renaissance Translations, we have a team of professional Portuguese linguists who can translate your content to and from over 120 languages.
+At Renaissance Translations, we are offering professional Portuguese Translation Services linguists who can translate your content to and from over 120 languages.
 Whether you’re looking for proofreading services or quality translations, our skilled experts can help you get the job done in no time.
 Contact us to discuss your specific project needs.